 At the crux of the article, Heard asks for support for women experiencing domestic violence.

 "We have an opening now to bolster and build institutions protective of women.
-For starters, Congress can reauthorize and strengthen the Violence Against Women Act," she wrote.
+For starters, Congress can reauthorize and strengthen the Violence Against Women Act," she writes.

 Depp sues Heard for defamation, claiming the Post article was a ruse for Heard to gin up positive press for herself.
 Depp also claims she is not the victim of domestic violence but instead the perpetrator.